drksam/LCleanerControler/README.md

 - Comprehensive statistics tracking
 - Sequence programming for automated operations
 - Detailed GPIO pinout reference

+## New in Version 2.0.2
+- Completely removed gpiozero dependency, replaced with gpiod and custom GPIO wrapper
+- Enhanced compatibility with Raspberry Pi 5 GPIO architecture
+- Fixed JavaScript syntax errors in the web interface
+- Improved error handling and robustness in GPIO access
+- Consolidated GPIO control methods for better maintainability
+- Added support for running in testing/development environments

 ## New in Version 2.0.0
 - Added support for GPIOController-based implementations, resolving Raspberry Pi 5 GPIO issues